nlxai/sdk/packages/website/src/content/06-03-voice-plus-api-reference.md

 ▸ **create**(`options`): [`Client`](#interfacesclientmd)

 The starting point of the package.
-Call create to create a multimodal client.
+Call create to create a Voice+ client.

 #### Parameters